 Magnesium and its effects on stress

-The modern pace of life, frantic and often a source of pressure, encourages the appearance of stress.
-This phenomenon, which affects more and more individuals, can have harmful consequences on health, both physical and mental.
-To deal with it and find a feeling of calm and serenity, there are natural solutions.
+The fast pace of modern life, which is often stressful, promotes the onset of stress.
+This phenomenon, which affects more and more people, can have harmful consequences on both physical and mental health.
+There are natural solutions to cope with this and regain a sense of calm and serenity.

-Magnesium, this essential mineral for the body, is a precious ally in the fight against stress.
-It is often used as a dietary supplement to calm the nervous system and reduce stress .
+Magnesium, an essential mineral for the body, is a valuable ally in the fight against stress.
+It is often used as a dietary supplement to calm the nervous system and reduce stress.
 Find out more about its effects in this article.

 What is magnesium?